iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Changes to integrations (new third-party API requirements, SDK version changes, new device models)
   - Security/privacy changes (new data collected, new permissions, retention/deletion changes)
   - Quality-driven changes (fixing a defect properly vs applying a quick workaround)
-  - Delivery constraints (timeline pressure, dependency delays, vendor availability, app-store review findings)
+  - Delivery constraints (timeline pressure, blocked prerequisites — e.g., a third-party API/SDK or device firmware update arriving late, a test environment not ready, or a vendor sandbox being unavailable — plus app-store review findings)

 - **Change request (the “what” and “why”)**
   A short, structured record that makes the change unambiguous:
   - **What is changing:** feature/functionality, workflow, requirement, integration, UI/UX, data handling, or operational process
-  - **Why now:** business value, user impact, compliance requirement, defect/incident, dependency constraint
+  - **Why now:** business value, user impact, compliance requirement, defect/incident response, or a **dependency constraint** (e.g., a third-party provider is deprecating an API on a fixed date, a device/SDK update is required to support a new OS release, or an app-store policy change forces an update before the next submission window)
   - **Who requested it:** requestor + accountable owner
-  - **Priority and deadline:** must-have vs should-have; any external dates (release window, partner readiness)
+  - **Priority and timing:** what is **non-negotiable** vs what can **wait** (must-have vs should-have), and any **hard external dates** we must align to (e.g., an agreed release window, an app-store review timeline, or a partner/vendor go-live date when their side is ready)
   - **Scope boundaries:** what is included **and what is explicitly not included** (to avoid “hidden extras”)
   - **Acceptance criteria:** how we will confirm the change is done and correct (including edge cases/non-happy paths)